 Collision with overhead power lines was the most significant mortality factor for fully grown (i.e. immature and adult) Great Bustards in Austria before implementing the actions of the “Great Bustard” LIFE Project.
 The proportion of collisions clearly decreased since the finalisation of undergrounding of medium voltage power lines and marking of high voltage power lines in the project areas.

 The Great Bustard is one of the heaviest birds in the world that is able to fly, with males weighing between 8 and 16 kg.
 They are powerful and tireless fliers and despite their impressive weight they can take to the air from the spot with vigorous wing beats.
-Even though Great Bustards like to roam around on foot in open, unfragmented areas, they fly for several kilometres between sites in their home ranges almost daily.
+Even though Great Bustards like to roam around on foot in open, unfragmented areas, they fly for several kilometers between sites in their home ranges almost daily.
 They are excellent fliers and can cover distances of more than 200 km per day.
 (See section "Biology" on flight movements and underlying reasons).

-Since Great Bustards frequently fly and since their manoeuvrability is limited by their great weight and large wingspan, collisions with power lines occur where there are numerous overhead powerlines inside bustard ranges, in surrounding areas, or on flight paths between different ranges.
+Since Great Bustards frequently fly and since their maneuverability is limited by their great weight and large wingspan, collisions with power lines occur where there are numerous overhead powerlines inside bustard ranges, in surrounding areas, or on flight paths between different ranges.

 Collisions with power lines have been known as a threat to Great Bustards nationally and internationally since overhead power lines were first being built.
 The international "Action plan for the great bustard (Otis tarda) in Europe" discusses the topic in the section on improving habitats (2.2.3) and rates it as high priority.
 In the "Action Plan" of the Memorandum of Understanding on the Conservation and Management of the Middle-European Population of the Great Bustard prevention of collisions with power lines is referred to as follows: "Existing lines which cross Great Bustard areas should be buried or marked prominently.
 New lines should not be built across Great Bustard areas."
 Austria's national Action Plan "Protection of the Great Bustard in Austria", section 2.1.3 (Habitat Conservation) also states that undergrounding or marking power lines in agreement with operating companies should be "implemented without delay".